 This document is issued in accordance with Clause 11.20 of the DCUSA and details DCP 114 – NTC Amendments - Capacity Management (Over Utilisation).

-The voting process for the proposed variation and the timetable of the progression of the Change Proposal (CP) through the DCUSA Change Control Process is set out in this document.
+The voting process for the proposed variation and the timetable for the progression of the Change Proposal (CP) through the DCUSA Change Control Process is set out in this document.

-Parties are invited to consider the proposed amendments (Attachment 1) and submit their votes using the form provided as Attachment 2 to dcusa@electralink.co.uk no later than DATE
+Parties are invited to consider the proposed amendments (Attachment 1) and submit their votes using the form provided as Attachment 2 to dcusa@electralink.co.uk no later than DATE.

 BACKGROUND

-DCP 114 has been raised by Scottish Power Distribution.
+DCP 114 has been raised by Scottish Power Distribution (Attachment 3).
 The CP originated from work undertaken by a previous group, the DCMF Capacity Management Group, which was comprised of Distributors, Suppliers, Customers and Ofgem.
 This group’s assessment of issues and challenges faced by the electricity industry in managing the capacities of customers connected to the electricity distribution networks has led to this change being proposed.

 As part of its scope, the DCMF Capacity Management Group considered the rights currently available to Distributors (under both the Electricity Act and the National Terms of Connection (“NTC”)) to take action in those circumstances where customers were found to be either breaching or under utilising their maximum import capacity (“MIC”) and/or maximum export capacity (“MEC”), to the detriment of other customers and/or the network.